viperproject/carbon-proofgen/README.md

 To check the generated proofs, you need to install Isabelle 2022 and install Isabelle dependencies for the Boogie formalization and the Viper total heap formalization.
-You can do so directly via the `viper-roots-dev` subfolder by running the following commands:
+You can do so directly via the `viper-roots` subfolder by running the following commands:

-`isabelle components -u viper-roots-dev/foundational_boogie/BoogieLang`
+`isabelle components -u viper-roots/foundational_boogie/BoogieLang`

-`isabelle components -u viper-roots-dev/vipersemcommon`
+`isabelle components -u viper-roots/vipersemcommon`

-`isabelle components -u viper-roots-dev/viper-total-heaps`
+`isabelle components -u viper-roots/viper-total-heaps`